Mastercard/mastercard-api-client-tutorial/csharp/docs/TokenizeApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.mastercard.com/mdes";
             var apiInstance = new TokenizeApi(config);
             var tokenizeRequestSchema = new TokenizeRequestSchema(); // TokenizeRequestSchema | A Tokenize request is used to digitize a PAN.  (optional)

             try
             {
-                // Used to digitize a card to create a server-based Token.
                 TokenizeResponseSchema result = apiInstance.CreateTokenize(tokenizeRequestSchema);
                 Debug.WriteLine(result);
             }